aristocratos/bashtop/README.md

 * UI menu for changing all config file options.
 * Auto scaling graph for network usage.
 * Shows message in menu if new version is available
+* Shows current read and write speeds for disks
+* Multiple data collection methods which can be switched if running on Linux

 ## Themes